Semimartingale properties of a generalized fractional Brownian motion and its mixtures with applications in asset pricing: Introduction

 In this paper we focus on the semimartingale properties associated with the GFBM and its mixture with an independent BM.
 For FBM $B^H$, it is shown in \cite{rogers1997arbitrage} that $B^H$ is not a semimartingale for $H \in (0,1/2) \cup (1/2,1)$.
 When $H=1/2$, $B^H$ is a Brownian motion, and is a martingale (thus, also a semimartingale).
 In \cite{cheridito2001mixed}, it is shown that the mixture of independent BM and FBM is a semimartingale for $H \in (3/4,1)$.
 This important finding is proved using a filtering approach in \cite{cai2016mixed}.
 These results have significant implications in financial applications, in particular, arbitrage theory and pricing, see, e.g., \cite{rogers1997arbitrage,cheridito2003arbitrage}.
 The proofs for these results rely heavily upon the stationary increments property of the FBM.
 The lack of stationary increments of the GFBM $X$ requires new approaches to establish similar results.

-We identify the regions of the two parameter values $(\alpha, \gamma)$ in which the GFBM $X$ is a semimartingale (see the regions (I) and (II) in Figure \ref{fig-1}(a) and Proposition \ref{prop-sm-X}).
+We identify the regions of the two parameter values $(\alpha, \gamma)$ in which the GFBM $X$ is a semimartingale (see Figure \ref{fig-1}(a) and Proposition \ref{prop-sm-X}).
 To do so, we first establish the necessary and sufficient condition for the square integrability of the derivative of the kernel of this Gaussian process.
 We use this to distinguish the parameter regions for the semimartingale property.
 We can then apply the characterization of the spectral representation of Gaussian semimartingales by Basse \cite{basse2009spectral}.

-Another approach for establishing the semimartingale property is to study the so-called $p$-variations as was done for FBM $B^H$ in \cite{MR1785063,cheridito2001regularizing} and for bifractional Brownian motion $B^{H,K}$ in \cite{MR2218338}.
-We also establish the $p$-variation ($p<1/H, p=1/H, p>1/H$) results for the GFBM $X$ (see Proposition \ref{prop: variation}) and use them to conclude the non-semimartingale property of the GFBM $X$ when $H<1/2$ (see Proposition \ref{prop-sm-X-2}).
+Recall that the standard FBM $B^H$ is a semimartingale if and only if $H=1/2$ while the GFBM $X$ can be a semimartingale for $H\in (1/2,1)$ in { the triangular} region (I) of parameters of $(\alpha,\gamma)$, {and for $H\in (0,1/2]$ in the line segment with $\alpha=0$ and $\gamma \in [0,1)$.
+Note that there is a quadrilateral shape of $(\alpha,\gamma)$ that results in $H \in (1/2,1)$, and there is a line segment of $(\alpha,\gamma)$ satisfying $\alpha=\gamma/2$ over $[0,1]$ resulting in $H=1/2$ but only $\gamma=0$ gives a standard BM.
+On the other hand, the line segment $\alpha=0$ and $\gamma \in (0,1)$ resulting in $H\in (0,1/2)$ gives a time-changed BM. } However, although $X$ is the semimartingale in region (I), it is a process of finite variation and has an explicit expression, thanks to the result of spectral representation of Gaussian semimartingales in Basse \cite{basse2009spectral}.

-Recall that the standard FBM $B^H$ is a semimartingale if and only if $H=1/2$ while the GFBM $X$ can be a semimartingale for $H\in (1/2,1)$ in region (I) of parameters of $(\alpha,\gamma)$, and in the very special case when the GFBM $X$ becomes a BM (see Remark \ref{rem-sm} and Figure \ref{fig-1} for more discussions, noting that there is a quadrilateral shape of $(\alpha,\gamma)$ that result in $H \in (1/2,1)$, and there is a line segment of $(\alpha,\gamma)$ over $[0,1]$ resulting in $H=1/2$ but only $\gamma=0$ gives a BM).
-However, although $X$ is the semimartingale in region (I), it is a process of finite variation and has an explicit expression, thanks to the result of spectral representation of Gaussian semimartingales in Basse \cite{basse2009spectral}.
+We then study the semimartingale properties of the mixed GFBM process (sum in \eqref{eq: Y} of an independent BM and GFBM).
+It is shown in \cite{cheridito2001mixed,cai2016mixed,bender2011fractional} that the mixed FBM $B^H$ process is a semimartingale with respect to its own filtration if and only if $H\in \{1/2\} \cup (3/4,1]$.
+We show in Proposition \ref{prop-mixture} that the mixed GFBM process is a semimartingale in the region of the two parameter values $(\alpha, \gamma)$ that is equivalent to $H\in (1/2,1)$ (see regions (I) and (II)-1 in Figure \ref{fig-1}(b)), {as well as in the line segment $\alpha=0$ and $\gamma \in [0,1)$ resulting in $H\in (0,1/2]$.
+That is, there exist parameter values $(\alpha, \gamma)$ resulting $H\in (0,1)$ that can make the mixed GFBM a semimartingale. } \emph{It is worth highlighting the wide range of values of the Hurst index $H$ for which the mixed GFBM process is a semimartingale when $\gamma > 0$.} This is one significant consequence of introducing the parameter $\gamma$ in the GFBM.